 I had only turned 15 at the time when my best mate Micks dad suddenly produced 2 free tickets for this festival, presented by a promoter he knew at a golf club in Essex.

 Wow!.
 Nervously, and obviously the youngest liggers there, we wormed our way down to the front only to 'mothered' by the happy hippy chicks there.
 Naively asking "what's that strange sweet smell?".
 Oh dear!.

 Having never heard music played any louder than my Dads 8w stereo, we were blown away by the sheer power of the mighty PA stacks towering before us.
 I recall the O'Jays 'Backstabbers' and Family's 'Burlesque' pummelling every young bone in our bodies during the DJ warm-up.

-sat for Jack Bruces set, and I ended up facing backwards!.
+some reason everyone sat for Jack Bruces set, and I ended up facing backwards!.

 ELP were my top band then, and I spent a whole hour transfixed on Keith Emerson whom I saw then as a demi-God.

 Wished I'd remembered Genesis that day, because two years later they were never off my deck.

 We were presented with armfulls of free posters by this promoter chappy, and bussed it home with an all-new experience of deafness and ringing in the ears.